jotd666/xevious/readme.md

 The Neo Geo target is playable with sound on an emulator and also on real hardware (tested on an AES with NeoSD cartridge and NGCD).
 Beta1 has been released (https://tcdev.itch.io/xevious).

 The Amiga target is playable.
+A1200 with fast memory is recommended.

 FEATURES: